 The Android version (the only version so far) of I’m OK was written on Android Studio using XML and Java.
 It does very little and so is a very small app retaining a tiny amount of data from one session to the next.
 It’s activities are as follows:

 Immediately the app is launched, this connects to the MYSQLi database on line using the name and ID saved on the users phone.
 It updates the database with the current time and calculates and stores, on line, the latest time the user needs to check in.
-It returns a greeting to MainActivity which includes a reminder of their next check-in, their ID and any messages generated by the system since they last logged in.
-It offers links to other activities as well as an I’m finished button which closes the app (sort of, I’m stuck with this ATM).
+It returns a greeting to MainActivity which includes a reminder of their next check-in and any messages generated by the system since they last logged in.
+It offers links to other activities as well as an I’m finished button which closes the app.

 This allows the user to remove themselves from the system completely.
 It also deletes their contacts and informs contacts that the account has been closed.

 Manage my account

 From here users can delete any contact (the contact is informed by e-mail), add a contact if they have fewer than three and re-send a contacts introductory e-mail if it hasn’t been responded to.
 It lets them change the check-in interval and also suspend the account if they know they will be away from the phone; perhaps going on holiday etc. When an account is suspended the button on the home screen turns grey.